Free Indicators

 Within this broad seasonal pattern in the stock market, there are some great trading opportunities.
 If you’re not going to trade them, at least don’t bet big against them:

 1. Santa Claus Rally: Strength from mid-December to the first week in January.
-Driven by the bullish holiday spirit and investment flows into value and small-cap stocks.
+Driven by the bullish holiday spirit, investment flows into value and small-cap stocks, as well as year-end “window dressing”.
 Approximate dates: 19 December to 9 January.

 2. Tax Time: Weakness from early to mid-April, followed by strength from mid to late April.
 Driven by profit taking in stocks to pay taxes, followed by investment flows into tax-advantaged vehicles.
 Approximate dates: 9 April to 25 April.